DragonSenses/complete-ecommerce-store/journey.md

 We will use the `Transition` component to wrap the `Dialog` component and its children, and use the `Transition.Child` to coordinate multiple transitions with multiple elements but all based on the same state.
 It will apply a fade-in and fade-out effect to the modal window.
 The result should be a modal window that appears and disappears smoothly while being accessible and responsive.

 Use lifecycle props to style each phase of the transitions.

+Change modal window styles using lifecycle props

 ```tsx
 const Modal: React.FC<ModalProps> = ({